Nancy Azara: Feminism in Writing and Art

-The Orange Branch with Goldby Nancy Azara 32" x 20" x 12" was carved, painted wood with gold leaf Orange Branch with Gold is a homage to the unique nature of the tree, its treeness celebrated in its bright startling hot orange light presence.
-And Tree Altar6"x 3" x 2", carved, painted wood with gold leaf, Tree Altar-made from a Christmas tree that was once chosen for its beauty, adorned someone's home, and was subsequently discarded when no longer useful-has been retrieved in this sculpture and given a new interior beauty.
-Specifically, Orange Branch with Gold and Tree Altar are about the memory of what was, in the sense that they are memorial trees.
-The Circle with Seven Hands5" x 40" is a large, protected enclosure that sometimes has a human presence, a great mother, and sometimes is a dwelling has a golden red sunset glow emanating from the inside.
-The Great Coat10"x 3" x 2" is a large, lustrous, tall garment with the sense of a human having worn it and of having left its radiance in the coat manifesting a spirit intrinsic to us all.
+The Orange Branch with Gold by Nancy Azara, 32" x 20" x 12," was carved and painted wood with gold leaf.
+It is a homage to the tree, with its treeness celebrated by a hot orange light presence.Tree Altar, 6"x 3" x 2", carved, painted wood with gold leaf, was made from a Christmas tree that was once chosen for its beauty.
+It had adorned someone's home, and was subsequently discarded.
+This sculpture retrieves it and endows it with interior beauty.
+Orange Branch with Gold and Tree Altar are about memory.
+They are memorial trees.
+The Circle with Seven Hands, 5" x 40," is a large, protected enclosure that implies a human presence, a great mother.
+Sometimes it was a dwelling, with a golden red sunset glow emanating from the inside.
+The Great Coat, 10"x 3" x 2," is a large, tall garment with the sense of a human having worn it, and having left its radiance in the coat, manifesting a spirit intrinsic to us all.

 Her most recent work, the Crow and Sandal series of works on paper, the recurring motif of the crow acts as a symbolic messenger and metaphorical self-portrait, while the sandal (which in Hinduism represents a realization of the spiritual) functions as a symbol of the infinite.
 Here, as in other works, the images’ repetition suggests an attempt to examine and suspend their power in time and space.